sbbhujbal/sbbhujbal/Project_3_Kinesis/README.md

 !![Create SNS topic subscriber Image](images/create_sns_topic_subscriptions.jpeg)

 ## 1.5. create producer lambda function
-Go to AWS Lambda page and create  Lambda function, use python language 3.12 , paste code from pyscripts folder in code section in this function => produce_bp_events.py.
+- Go to AWS Lambda page and create  Lambda function,
+- use python language 3.12 , paste code from pyscripts folder in code section in this function => produce_bp_events.py.
 Deploy it and TEST it using default config for time-out - 3 sec.
-Go to Kinesis stream and in Metrics - check for Incoming data.
-If you see that data events are getting into Kinesis stream then proceed further.
+- Go to Kinesis stream and in Metrics - check for Incoming data.
+- If you see that data events are getting into Kinesis stream then proceed further.

 !![producer lambda function Image](images/create_producer_lambda_function.jpeg)

 ## 1.5. create consumer lambda function and TEST for event consumption and alert notifications if needed for critical data
-- Go to AWS Lambda page and create  Lambda function for stream consumer, use python language 3.12 , create trigger for this function from Kinesis stream above , paste code from pyscripts folder in code section in this function => consumer_test_code.py Deploy it and
+- Go to AWS Lambda page and create  Lambda function for stream consumer purpose, use python language 3.12 , create trigger for this function from Kinesis stream above , paste code from pyscripts folder in code section in this function => consumer_test_code.py.
+Next Deploy it and
 - TEST it using  config for time-out of 30 sec for producer lambda function.
 - Go to this consumer Lambda function and in tab Monitor, click on Cloudwatch logs and verify event Records - check for Incoming data in cloudwatch log streams.
 If you see that data events are getting cosumed by this Lambda function then proceed further.
-- Next step is paste code from pyscripts folder in code section in this function => consumer_test_code.py Deploy it and
+- Next step is paste code from pyscripts folder in code section in this function => consume_notify_bp_events.py and Deploy it and
 - TEST it by using config for time-out of 5 min in the producer lambda function.
 - Once stream events are consumed and analyzed by consumer Lambda , it will send SNS notification to your Email, confirm you get EMAIL notifications
 - If you see Email notifications then this Real Time Notification part is working which is main goal of streaming platforms